Opioids are used to relieve pain, but they also cause an exaggerated sense of well-being and, if used too much, dependence and addiction.

 Substituting a similar but less potent drug, then gradually decreasing the dose and stopping the drug

 In both detoxification strategies, treatment is usually needed to lessen the symptoms of withdrawal.
-The drug clonidine usually provides some relief.
+The medication clonidine usually provides some relief.
 However, clonidine may cause side effects, such as low blood pressure Low Blood Pressure Low blood pressure is blood pressure low enough to cause symptoms such as dizziness and fainting.
 Very low blood pressure can cause damage to organs, a process called shock.
 Various drugs and... read more and drowsiness.
-Stopping clonidine may itself cause withdrawal symptoms such as restlessness, insomnia, irritability, a fast heartbeat, and headaches.
+Stopping clonidine may itself cause withdrawal symptoms, such as restlessness, insomnia, irritability, a fast heartbeat, and headaches.